sjawhar/no-wander/docs/Usage/Usage.md

 Channel name for Right Aux.
 Must be provided if Right Aux has data, otherwise channel is dropped.

 ### Train
 Builds a model (currently only LSTM is supported) and saves the built model and diagram image in `MODEL_DIR`.
-If `epochs` is not 0, also trains the model on the data in `DATA_FILE` and saves the trained model and training history to `MODEL_DIR`.
-Even if `epochs` is not 0, `DATA_FILE` is required to determine the input size to the LSTM.
+If `--epochs` is not 0, also trains the model on the data in `DATA_FILE` and saves the trained model and training history to `MODEL_DIR`.
+Even if `--epochs` is not 0, `DATA_FILE` is required to determine the input size to the LSTM.

+Note that if `--shuffle-samples` is not true, only samples belonging to contiguous sequences of length `--sequence-size` are used.

 ```bash
 train [arguments] DATA_FILE MODEL_DIR